Understanding multi-fidelity training of machine-learned force-fields: Learning Universal Representations via Multi-headed Training

 \subsection{Effect of Relative Sampling Rates}

-Our multi-headed training setup involves sampling data points from several datasets.
-We now investigate the effect of preferentially sampling from one dataset over another on the accuracies of the respective readout heads.
-To this end, we modify the loss function defined in Eq.~\eqref{eq:total_loss} by defining $p(\mathcal{M}, d)$ as follows:
+Multi-headed training requires sampling from multiple datasets.
+In this ablation study, we investigate how preferentially sampling from one dataset over another affects the accuracy of each readout head.
+To this end, we set a specific $p(\mathcal{M}, d)$ in Eq.~\eqref{eq:total_loss}: